Belovolov/100-days-of-code/log.md

 **Today's Progress**: Proceeded with algorithms and data sctructures

 **Thoughts**  8 hours or more, didn't even have time to report on th chanlenge timely

+### Day 6: September 22, Sunday

+**Today's Progress**: Finished with algorithms and data sctructures (binary search trees, linked lists)

+**Thoughts**  interesting, makes the brain work, but not sure how practical

+### What a blunder, I skipped 4 days.
+Every of them involved some coding, but not in the form of voluntary practice..
+Will move on, I guess that's how the habbit will eventually come

+### Day 7: September 27, Sunday

+**Today's Progress**: Started implementing GraphQL (Apollo) in honey project

+**Thoughts**  good tool